sws2apps/organized-app/README.md

 ## New features in development
-We're working hard on the new redesigned release in the new branch _(the current main branch contains an old, but a fully functional version of the app)_.
+We're working hard on the new redesigned release in the new branch _(the current main branch contains an old, but fully functional version of the app)_.
 And there are so many features we want to implement:

 • Territories management